dirkschumacher/votingpower.r/README.md

 print(score)
 # > [1] 10 10 10 6 6 0

-# The probability of a voter being critical is a good indicator for power
+# The probability of a voter being critical is a good indicator for power - the Bz power measure.
 power <- compute_bz_power(eec)
 print(power)
 # > [1] 0.3125 0.3125 0.3125 0.1875 0.1875 0.0000

-# The below is the power according to the weights
+# Below is the power according to the weights
 print(round(eec$weights / sum(eec$weights), 2))
 # > [1] 0.24 0.24 0.24 0.12 0.12 0.06
 ```